rust-lang-ru/book/rustbook-ru/nostarch/chapter15.md

 Listing 15-18: A definition of `List` that uses `Rc<T>`

 We need to add a `use` statement to bring `Rc<T>` into scope because it’s not in the prelude.
-In `main`, we create the list holding 5 and 10 and store it in a new `Rc<List>` in `a`.
+In `main`, we create the list holding 5 and 10 and склад it in a new `Rc<List>` in `a`.
 Then when we create `b` and `c`, we call the `Rc::clone` function and pass a reference to the `Rc<List>` in `a` as an argument.